VS Code Extension

 -

-Check that you’re in a Jujutsu repository:
+Check that you are in a Jujutsu repository:

 Terminal window jj status -